edsu/mediator/README.md

 ## Time Series Data

+Each  goes into a DynamoDB table named `mediator_` chunked by hour and by day to allow stories to be looked up.

 TODO: need to come up with a scheme for modeling tweets and stories so that we can efficiently report out top stories by the number of times they have been tweeted.